JasonTrue/JasonTrue/README.md

 [My Github Page](https://jasontrue.github.io/) has more narrative, a resume and so on.

 I'm occasionally available for consulting on projects.
-Right now I'm probably most useful if you have period or short-term needs related to:
+Right now I'm probably most useful if you have periodic or short-term needs related to:

 * Elixir OTP applications
 * Phoenix/Liveview Applications